abraham-leal/ccloud-schema-exporter/README.md

 #### Filtering the export

 It is now possible to filter the subjects which are sync-ed in all modes (`<-sync | -batchExport | -getLocalCopy>`).
-Setting `-allowList` or/and `-disallowList` flags will accept either a comma delimited string or a file containing comma delimited entries for subject names (keep in mind these subjects must have their postfixes such as `-value` or `-key` to match the topic schema).
+Setting `-allowList` or/and `-disallowList` flags will accept either a comma delimited string, or a file containing comma delimited entries for subject names (keep in mind these subjects must have their postfixes such as `-value` or `-key` to match the topic schema).
-These lists will be respected with schema sync, soft delete sync, and hard delete sync options.
+These lists will be respected with all run modes.
+If specifying a file, make sure it has an extension (such as `.txt`).
 A subject specified in `-disallowList` and `-allowList` will be disallowed by default.

 NOTE: Lists aren't respected with the utility `-deleteAllFromDestination`